EllaPodvalny/EllaPodvalny.github.io/_pages/about.md

 I am a neuroscientist interested in visual perception of objects.
 I’m currently pursuing a research question of how ongoing brain states influence neural processing of incoming visual information and subsequent object perception.
 To study this question I use human fMRI, MEG, ECoG, eye-tracking, psychophysics, and computational tools.

-I am currently a postdoctoral fellow at Neuroscience Institute, New York University in the lab of Biyu J. He.
+I am currently a postdoctoral fellow at Neuroscience Institute, New York University in the laboratory of Biyu J. He.